It’s 6 a.m., and while most of my city is still sleeping, I’m quickly packing for my upcoming trip.

 Living in New Orleans is incredibly rewarding, but it also has its challenges.
 Commuting to Philly will be one of those.
 I fly in a day early, sometimes leave a day late, and I am getting to know all the connecting airports along the way.
 As I’m learning this weekend, having a few extra uninterrupted hours to study on flights is the silver lining.

 Three weeks ago, our class dove into school with “boot camp” week, an intense six days of class, papers, cases, and getting to know my classmates.
+We did go to instash and purchased some sleeping bags and just made boot camp a little more fun.
 Wharton’s team-oriented program helps tremendously – after meeting the first day, my team quickly bonded over late-night problem sets, crazy commuting stories, and early morning math.
 The week flew by, and I didn’t realize how exhausted I was until a flight attendant woke me up after landing on my return leg.
 As I reviewed the pile of assignments that Sunday, I wondered if this even scratched the surface.

 Luckily, at the office the following Monday, I found myself referencing a case from management class, and later that day, studying our company’s pro forma assumptions.
 I was floored that I could apply what I learned so quickly!
 Case in point for why I chose to pursue an EMBA.

 For Wharton, my background is about as unique as my city.
 After majoring in engineering and spending years in investment banking, I was ready for a change.
 I left my corporate job to join the ground floor of what has become a highly successful market research tech start-up.
 Responsible for sales, human resources, and finance, every day is challenging and different.
 I realized that an MBA would help in so many situations.
 My supportive management agreed, and our growing company is the perfect place to practice by day what I study at night.